w3c/wai-media-guide/av-content.md

 <span style="color:#585858; font-style:italic;">More information is in [Understanding Success Criterion 1.4.7: Low or No Background Audio](https://www.w3.org/WAI/WCAG21/Understanding/low-or-no-background-audio.html).</span>

-### Provide redundancy for sensory charachteristics
+### Provide redundancy for sensory characteristics

 Make your information work for people who cannot see and/or cannot hear.